 16. You like to hike?
 The Wienerwald has got you covered.

 If summer means long walks in nature for you, Vienna’s surrounded by endless possibilities to play out these adventures on foot.
 The Wienerwald has a wealth of walking trails suited to all kinds of hikers.
 We’ve also got a list of a few nature walks that we love around Vienna.

 18. The open air summer events

 There’s no shortage of fantastic outdoor events happening in Vienna throughout summer, from open-air cinema to food festivals.
 While there will be less happening this year, there’s still plenty on offer.
-Keep an eye on our week and weekend event guides to stay up-to-date.
+Keep an eye on our weekend event guide to stay up-to-date.

 19. The city could just about rival Rome with the number of gelaterias on its streets